C - Programming Features

 What is C ?

 C is a popular general purpose programming language.
 It was developed by Dennis Ritchie at AT & T Bell Laboratories in 1972.
-C is relatively small and it can be described in small space.
-It can be learned quickly.
+C programming language has relatively less keywords, syntax and concepts to learn.
+It can be used in small storage space.
+It can be learnt quickly.
 This language was officially formalized by the American National Standard Institute(ANSI) in 1988.
 Then, it was adopted by the International Standard Organization(ISO) in 1990.
 It is also called middle level computer language because it combines the features of high-level language such as statement grouping, decision making and looping as well as the functionality of low-level language such as ability to manipulate bytes and addresses.
-C is used to write the program in many different domains such as operating system, numerical computing and graphical applications, etc.
+C is used to write the program in many different domains such as operating system, numerical computing and graphical applications.

 Features of C-programming